Mental Health and Wellbeing Partnership for BaNES, Swindon and Wiltshire

 Our vision

-Our vision is to be a strong and inclusive voluntary sector partnership, ambitious to deliver expert mental health support to people in Bath and North East Somerset, Swindon and Wiltshire.
+Our strong and inclusive voluntary sector Mental Health & Wellbeing Partnership will deliver expert mental health support at the right time and in the right place for people in Bath, North East Somerset, Swindon and Wiltshire.

 Our values

-Focusing on recovery – supporting people to find hope, uncover their strengths and thrive
+Focusing on recovery – supporting people to find hope, develop their strengths and thrive

 Valuing equity & integrity – ensuring all we do is informed and shaped by diverse voices to give equal access and opportunity